codiga/vscode-plugin/DEVELOPMENT.md

 ### User-Agent

-The User-Agent header is sent in order to identify the client application the GraphQL request are sent from.
+The User-Agent header is sent in order to identify the client application the GraphQL requests are sent from.

 It is in the form `<product>/<version>`, e.g. `VsCode/1.70.0`:
 - On client side the product name is fix (`VsCode`), while the version is fetched from the `vscode` api.